EBonura/CortexOverride/README.md

 ## Development

 This game is developed using PICO-8, a fantasy console for making, sharing, and playing tiny games and other computer programs.
 The game is still a work in progress, with ongoing development and feature additions.

-## Contributing

-As this is a personal project, contributions are not currently being accepted.
-However, feedback and suggestions are always welcome!

-## License

-[Insert your chosen license here]

-## Credits

-Developed by [Your Name/Username]

-## Acknowledgments

-- PICO-8 community for inspiration and resources
-- [Any other acknowledgments you'd like to include]